 So here’s what I recommend every woman do to turn her biggest fear in to her biggest asset:

-Express your fear in a form of genuine vulnerability.
-Not a fight or flight response.
+Express your fear in a form of high value vulnerability.

 Now, what does a fight or flight response look like?